rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 “You think Kara’s coming back soon?”
 She could feel him grinning as he asked, and playfully smacked him.

 “Dummy.
-Shut up or I’ll make you climb out through that thorn bush before you get dressed.”
+Shut up, or I’ll make you climb out through that thorn bush before you get dressed.”

 “Oh hell no, I’m not touching that bush again.
 Your coaches have gotta be asleep by now.
 When I leave, I’ll just sneak out the front door.”